LeNPaul/Lagrange/menu/about.md

 Starting freshman year of high school, I participated in ILITE [CyberPatriot]({{ https://www.uscyberpatriot.org/ }}{% post_url 2014-01-01-text-formatting-examples %}) competitions, involving the securing and defense of linux, windows, and cisco systems, this continued through the next two years, eventually becoming Linux Lead, teaching security concepts for Ubuntu.

-Junior year, I joined ILITE FRC Robotics as a programmer, working with control systems, becoming Programming Lead the following year.
+Junior year, I joined [ILITE FRC Robotics]({{ https://ilite.us/ }}{% post_url 2014-01-01-text-formatting-examples %}) as a programmer, working with control systems, becoming Programming Lead the following year.

-Currently, I participate in FSAE, as a member of the Engine and Aerodynamics subteams, working with internals modifications and the active aerodynamics components of the car.
+Currently, I participate in [UMN FSAE]({{ https://gophermotorsports.com/ }}{% post_url 2014-01-01-text-formatting-examples %}), as a member of the Engine and Aerodynamics subteams, working with internals modifications and the active aerodynamics components of the car.